tangweilun/MyRumah/Documentation/README.md

 3. It is a must to run 'npx hardhat node' to setup the network for the smart contract

 ## Run dev

+## Ensure that you have exit the backend site by running 'cd..'

 1. Open a terminal and run 'npm run dev' to start using the system